GoogleCloudPlatform/nodejs-docker/runtime/README.md

 [`google/nodejs-runtime`](https://index.docker.io/u/google/nodejs-runtime) is a [docker](https://docker.io) base image for easily running [nodejs](https://nodejs.org) application.

+It can automatically bundle a nodejs application with its dependencies and set the default entrypoint with no additional Dockerfile instructions.

 It is based on [`google/nodejs`](https://index.docker.io/u/google/nodejs) base image.

 ## Usage